 1. There is no longer any need to book to attend church.
 This is because social distancing measures have been removed.
 ALL ARE WELCOME!!

 2. However, we do, have to keep records for Trace and Protect scheme and so the welcomer will record everyone's name as they enter church.
 For Visitors, we shall require your telephone number as well.

 3. For the time being, most other restrictions remain in place.....face coverings, hand sanitizing. ventilation.......and, until further guidance comes from the SEC, communion in one kind just as we have been doing in these last months.
 It would also be sensible for everyone to keep the service and hymn books.

 Since the beginning of September, we are providing refreshments after the service in the hall.
 This is in accordance with guidance (food is individually wrapped and members of the congregation should be seated once they have their refreshments.

 If for any reason, anyone does not feel confident enough to attend church yet, there are many opportunties to join online worship including the Scottish Episcopal one on a Sunday morning at 11.00

 For updated guidance from the College of Bishops please click HERE.

 For an update from the Advisory Group (Jan 2021) click here

-Since the National Lockdown, the clergy have been circulating various helpful papers including readings, reflections and prayers.
+Since the National Lockdown in March 2020, the clergy have been circulating various helpful papers including readings, reflections and prayers.
 Please click HERE to be directed to our CLERGY MAILINGS page.
 These are updated weekly.

 The Vestry goes on.
 Members have been meeting by ZOOM since last Summer and held a successful Annual Meeting in January 2021.